Shaw, Hepler re-elected to Woolwich select board

-WOOLWICH — Woolwich residents re-elected Allison Hepler and Jason Shaw to the Woolwich Board of Selectmen against challenger Nathaniel Harvey on Tuesday.
+WOOLWICH — Woolwich residents reelected Allison Hepler and Jason Shaw to the Woolwich Board of Selectmen over challenger Nathaniel Harvey on Tuesday.

-Helper, who was also re-elected to represent House District 53, claimed 1,280, Shaw won 1,494, and Harvey earned 753, according to preliminary results from Anthony Blasi, Woolwich town clerk.
+Hepler, who also was reelected to represent House District 53, claimed 1,280 votes, Shaw won 1,494, and Harvey earned 753, according to preliminary results from Anthony Blasi, Woolwich town clerk.
+Both Hepler and Shaw have served on the Woolwich select board since 2012.

+“I’m very grateful to be re-elected to the Woolwich select board,” said Hepler, who was also re-elected to represent House District 53 over Republican challenger Jeffrey Pierce on Tuesday.
+“I love doing this work for this town I love.
+Ready to keep listening and asking tough questions for the people of Woolwich.”

+“It’s always a big honor to be re-elected by the people of Woolwich,” Shaw said.
+“I’ll continue to represent the citizens of Woolwich as best I can.”

 Comments are not available on this story.